ZhangYW18/spotlight/README.md

 # SpotLight - I Know Your Heart

-SpotLight is a wondeful web system that can guess the sentiment which hides behind your words.
+SpotLight is a wondeful web page that can guess the sentiment which hides behind your words.

 It is super smart and can learn from your feedbacks.